Warren Macdonald's Story

 Warren has appeared on numerous news and current affairs programs, including “Larry King Live”, “The Oprah Winfrey Show”, and “The Hour” with George Stroumboulopoulos.

-He works with innovative, forward thinking organizations and associations looking to foster “out of the box” thinking through his work as a Keynote Speaker.
+Warren works with businesses and associations looking to develop their resilience and to help foster a mindset shift towards “out of the box” thinking through his work as a Keynote Speaker.